SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Dotnet/md-docs/Docker/QuickStart/dotnet-docker-quickStart-instrumentApplication.md

 ### Step 3: Dockerize your application

-Since the crucial environment variables like SIGNOZ_INGESTION_KEY, Ingestion Endpoint and Service name are set in the `program.cs` file, you don't need to add any additional steps in your Dockerfile.
+Since the environment variables like SIGNOZ_INGESTION_KEY, Ingestion Endpoint and Service name are set in the `program.cs` file, you don't need to add any additional steps in your Dockerfile.

 An **example** of a Dockerfile could look like this: